cagandurgun/ObjectSaver/README.md

 - **Usage** section demonstrates how to use the `saveObject` and `getObject` methods.
 - **Example** section gives a sample code snippet demonstrating usage and exception handling.
 - **Author** credits the author of the code.
-- **License** mentions the project's licensing information.
-Adjust the license details (`LICENSE` file) according to your project's actual license.